Mario Kempes: Managerial career

 Kempes made his full-time managing debut in Albania.
 His brief spell with Lushnja was groundbreaking, as he became the first foreign manager who signed a foreign player in Albanian football history.
 His career in Albania came to a quick end in 1997.
 The following year, he landed a job with Venezuelan side Mineros de Guayana.
 In 1999, Kempes moved to Bolivia and managed The Strongest, before taking charge of Blooming in 2000.
 Previously, he had worked as assistant coach for Uruguayan manager Héctor Núñez in Valencia and as a player-manager of Indonesian League champions Pelita Jaya.

-Commentary career
+Broadcasting career

 He currently works as a football analyst and commentator in Spanish for ESPN Deportes (ESPN's Spanish-language version).
-With Fernando Palomo and Ciro Procuna he provides the commentary in the Latin American version of the FIFA franchise video games FIFA 13, FIFA 14, FIFA 15, FIFA 16, FIFA 17, FIFA 18, FIFA 19, FIFA 20, FIFA 21, FIFA 22 and FIFA 23.
+With Fernando Palomo and Ciro Procuna, he provides the commentary in the Latin American version of the FIFA franchise video games starting from FIFA 13 up until FIFA 23.
+He also serves as a commentator on the EA Sports FC series, beginning with EA Sports FC 24.